 All sorts of “work at home” opportunities, from so-called “gurus”.
 They all want to sell you something.
 If you start digging through the search results, usually you will find all sorts of scams from so-called “guru” type personalities that promise to show you how to “get rich beyond your wildest dreams”, with the push of a button.
 Well, Jim Kukral and Shawn Collins has decided to change that.
-They’ve started a website called Unguru.me that is place for small business owners, entrepreneurs and marketers of all levels of experience to get together to learn and network in an unfiltered atmosphere that is void of hype.
+They’ve started a website called Unguru.me (which is no longer up and running) that was place for small business owners, entrepreneurs and marketers of all levels of experience to get together to learn and network in an unfiltered atmosphere that is void of hype.

 Here is a sampling of what Unguru.me found:

 — 89% of participants felt skeptical when the word guru was referenced, compared to only 11% who said they felt excited

 — When asked whether or not they themselves would ever refer to themselves as a guru, only 5% said yes, while 19% answered maybe.
 30% gave an absolute answer of never, and 46% said no